Jake McCarthy Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in the league.

-- The Mariners' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Mariners have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.

-- His most recent time out was on Saturday against the Toronto Blue Jays, when the right-hander tossed five innings, surrendering five earned runs while giving up eight hits.
+- His most recent appearance came on Sunday against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while allowing four hits.

+- In nine games this season, the 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings.
+Opponents are batting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.